pachacamac/doc-avatar/README.md

 # doc-avatar
-Tiny web component that shows a unique'ish SVG based doc icon depending on a name.
+Tiny web component that shows a unique'ish SVG based document icon depending on a name.
 Think identicon/gravatar for doc icons.

 ![preview](preview.png)